alegw/openzeppelin-docs/docs/docs/using-web3.md

 ![A screenshot of the crowdfunding Dapp UI](assets/web3-dapp1.png)

-> The token described in this article is not ERC20 compliant to reduce the new term overload.
-If you don’t know what an ERC20 compliant token is, we’ll explain it in the next article.
+> The token described in this article is not ERC-20 compliant to reduce the new term overload.
+Learn more about ERC-20 [here](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md), and use OpenZeppelin's implementation [here](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20.sol).